-"Applicable Investor" means each holder of a beneficial interest in any Notes that is (i) an EEA credit institution or investment firm, (ii) an EEA insurer or reinsurer, (iii) an EEA undertaking for collective investment in transferable securities (UCITS) or (iv) an alternative investment fund to which Directive 2011/61/EU applies.
+"Applicable Investor" means each holder of a beneficial interest in any Notes that is (i) an EEA credit institution or investment firm, (ii) an EEA insurer or reinsurer or (iii) an alternative investment fund to which Directive 2011/61/EU applies.

 Prospective investors should also be aware that a new regulatory regime (the "Securitization Regulation") will generally apply from and after January 1, 2019 to securitizations in which securities are issued after that date.
-The Securitization Regulation applies to investors covered by the EEA Risk Retention Regulations, as well as some types of investors not subject to the EEA Risk Retention Regulations.
-The Securitization Regulation makes no express provision as to the application of any requirements of the EEA Risk Retention Regulations, or of the Securitization Regulation, to investors not currently subject to the EEA Risk Retention Regulations that hold or acquire any interest in respect of securitization issuances prior to January 1, 2019, and, accordingly, it is unclear what requirements (if any) will be applicable to those investors.
+The Securitization Regulation will apply to the types of regulated investors covered by the EEA Risk Retention Regulations and also to (a) an EEA undertaking for collective investment in transferable securities ("UCITS") and UCITS management companies, and (b) institutions for occupational retirement provision falling within the scope of Directive (EU) 2016/2341 (subject to certain exceptions), and certain investment managers and authorized entities appointed by such institutions (together, "IORPs").
+With regard to securitizations in respect of which the relevant securities are issued before January 1, 2019 ("Pre-2019 Securitizations"), investors that are subject to the EEA Risk Retention Regulations will continue to be subject to the risk retention and due diligence requirements of the EEA Risk Retention Regulation makes no express provision for the application of any requirements of the EEA Risk Retention Regulations or of the Securitization Regulation to UCITS or IORPs that hold or acquire any interest in respect of a Pre-2019 Securitization and, accordingly, it is not clear what requirements (if any) will be applicable to those investors.
 Prospective investors are themselves responsible for monitoring and assessing changes to the EEA Risk Retention Regulations and their regulatory capital requirements.